 None of these methods causes any permanent effect on fertility.
 Using NET, your periods and fertility resume as soon as you stop.

 The same applies to taking the pill back-to-back.
 However, the Depo shot can delay fertility for some time, so please note this for when you are planning to fall pregnant.

 If you are using or plan to use the Depo shot, you may experience a delay in fertility for up to 12 months after stopping, so factor this in when choosing.

 This is a popular thing in some places; I heard someone sharing how to stop a period within minutes simply by taking Ibuprofen mixed with Jelly.

 So essentially, it is the Ibuprofen effect they are looking for, clearly not the jello!

 It is NOT recommended for some reasons.

 Secondly, Ibuprofen does have serious side effects.
-It is not meant for everyone – e.g. Asthmatics or people with acid reflux disease, or kidney disease.
+This is not meant for everyone – e.g., Asthmatics, people with acid reflux disease, or kidney disease.

 It can irritate the bowel or stomach lining, leading to bleeding from the gut.
 It can contribute to kidney failure if taken carelessly.